The Overstory

 While these critics claim the proposed restoration may be inappropriate to specific places and peoples, the difficulties of recreating an entire ecosystem are also immense.
 Liza Comita, Professor of Tropical Forest Ecology at YSE, says the trillion tree campaign “ignores the fact that these new forests take decades to accumulate substantial amounts of carbon and that significant carbon emissions continue to result from deforestation and degradation, predominantly in the tropics.”
 Thus, Comita encourages a focus on avoided deforestation and degradation of already standing forests and to allow for natural regenerate as appropriate, rather than to actively “create those forests after cutting them down.”

 Much more research on these themes is going on at Yale.
 Oswald Schmitz, Oastler Professor of Population and Community Ecology at YSE, has been conducting research on predator-prey dynamics in the Yale Forests.
-Schmitz and his lab have found that predators - in their consumption of herbivores - regulate how many herbivores consume how much vegetation, which in turn stores carbon.
+Schmitz and his lab have found (link is external) that predators - in their consumption of herbivores - regulate how many herbivores consume how much vegetation, which in turn stores carbon.
 For example, an increase of large predators such as wolves preying on more moose in the boreal forests leads to more vegetation and carbon storage on the landscape level.
 In the Bradford Lab, the focus is on soil as a carbon sink.
-Mark Bradford, Professor of Soils and Ecosystem Ecology, and his colleagues joined the debate on the carbon carrying capacity of soil as the United Nations calls for climate mitigation belowground, too.
+Mark Bradford, Professor of Soils and Ecosystem Ecology, and his colleagues joined the debate on the carbon carrying capacity of soil (link is external) as the United Nations calls for climate mitigation belowground, too.
 Instead of escalating disagreement in the scientific and now public communities, Bradford calls for a collaborative, solution centered space that doesn’t undermine soil health or the science policymakers’ need to make decisions.